California's zero-emission vehicle program is stuck in neutral

-SAN FRANCISCO Toyota's (7203.T) zero-emission vehicle sales in California this year amount to a drop of hydrogen in an ocean of gasoline.
+SAN FRANCISCO (Reuters) - Toyota's (7203.T) zero-emission vehicle sales in California this year amount to a drop of hydrogen in an ocean of gasoline.

 The world’s largest automaker has so far sold about 270 hydrogen fuel cell cars in the state, where it delivered nearly 400,000 gas-powered vehicles last year, according to an Edmunds.com analysis of IHS Markit data.
 Toyota does not currently sell an electric vehicle.